g3s0x1/g3s0x1/README.md

 <li> Time for self-development is critical.
 I book regular times to do it and encourage others to do the same.</li>
 </ol>

-✨ “It’s the low-effort, low-impact work that can kill you, because it’s so attractive.
+✨ <strong>“It’s the low-effort, low-impact work that can kill you, because it’s so attractive.
 Hunter refers to it as “snacking”.
-It feels rewarding and can solve a short term problem, but if you never eat anything of substance you’ll suffer.” ✨
+It feels rewarding and can solve a short term problem, but if you never eat anything of substance you’ll suffer.” </strong>✨

 📫 <a href="mailto:g3s0x1@protonmail.com">g3s0x1@protonmail.com</a>